 (5) The Trust may revoke the suspension at any time, whether or not in response to any written representations made to it by the holder.

-36. Transitional — existing approvals
+36. Approval in force at 25 Sep 2007, saving for

-Any approval of the Trust given under the Swan River Trust Regulations 1989 and of effect immediately prior to the coming into operation of these regulations has effect as if it were a permit under these regulations.
+Any approval of the Trust given under the Swan River Trust Regulations 1989 3 and of effect immediately prior to the coming into operation of these regulations has effect as if it were a permit under these regulations.

 Part 5 — Infringement notices

-37. Prescribed offences
+37. Offences prescribed (Act s.
+123)

 The offences specified in Schedule 1 are offences for which an infringement notice may be issued under section 123.

 [Regulation 37 amended in Gazette 28 Aug 2012 p.
 4138.]

-38. Modified penalties
+38. Modified penalties prescribed (Act s.
+123)

 The modified penalty to be specified in an infringement notice issued for an offence is the modified penalty set out for that offence in Schedule 1.

-39. Form of infringement notice
+39. Infringement notice, form of prescribed (Act s.
+123(3))

 Schedule 2 Form 3 is prescribed for the purposes of section 123(3)(a).